Niger: France 'kills' suspect in murders of aid workers | DW | 21.12.2021

 The suspect was killed on Monday by a French drone strike as he was riding a motorcycle, French officials said.

-A French unit was sent on the ground to search the area and formally identify him after the airstrike, the military said in a statement.
+A French unit was sent on the ground to search the area and formally identify the man after the airstrike, the military said in a statement.
 The operation was conducted "in close coordination" with the Niger's authorities, the statement added.

-The army identified the jihadist as Soumana Boura, one of the bosses of the IS in the Greater Sahara (ISGS).
+The army identified the jihadi as Soumana Boura, one of the IS leaders of the Islamic State in the Greater Sahara group (ISGS).

 The French military said Boura's killing helped to fight the expansion of the ISGS in what is known as the three-border region.
 It added that French armed forces "remain determined to fight the armed terrorist groups with their Sahelian partners and their allies."

-The three-border region is located between Niger, Burkina Faso and Mali and has been the center of deadly jihadist attacks by IS and al-Qaida affiliates for years.
+The three-border region is located between Niger, Burkina Faso and Mali and has been the center of deadly jihadi attacks by IS and al-Qaeda affiliates for years.

-Several attacks have repeatedly occurred in the region despite security efforts by authorities.
-Gunmen on motorbikes flee across the border into Mali after their raids.
+Several attacks have repeatedly occurred in the region despite security efforts by authorities, with gunmen on motorbikes fleeing across the border into Mali after their raids.

 French forces have been present in the Sahel region for over nine years.
-Recently, France has started winding down its presence there, leaving northern Mali bases and refocusing its presence on Gao, Menaka and Niamey.
+France has recently started winding down its presence there, leaving northern Mali bases and refocusing its presence on the southern cities of Gao, Menaka and Niamey.

 By 2023, French troops in the region — currently around 5,000 — are to be drawn down by about half.

-Six French nationals and their two local guides were killed on a visit to a nature reserve in the West African country last year.
-IS claimed responsibility for the attack.
+In August 2020, six French nationals and their two local guides were killed on a visit to a nature reserve in the West African country.

 Three armed men on two motorcycles attacked a four-wheel drive carrying the French humanitarian workers, their Nigerien driver and a guide.
-They were visiting a wildlife park some 60 kilometers southeast of Niger's capital Niamey.
+They were visiting a wildlife park some 60 kilometers (about 40 miles) southeast of Niger's capital, Niamey.

 Five of the aid workers, the drive and the guide were shot dead, and another worker's throat was slit.